ebenagati/Portfolio/Wrapped in Mystery: Why Drake Always Makes the Cut/README.md

 ORDER BY SUM(Milliseconds) desc
 ```

-An interpreation of this I have listened to more Ed Sheeran relative to Drake in 2023
+Output Visualised:

-One possible reason for this is the fact that I listened to more Ed Shee
+This result demonstrates that although I listened to more Drake in 2023, my Drake listening habits relative to other artists fell hence the fall in placement from #1 to #2.

-It can be noted that within this year there is a more equal distribution of time spent listening to specific songs relative to 2024.
+Additionally, it can be noted that within this year there is a more equal distribution of time spent listening to specific songs relative to 2024.

 <br/>Query:
 ```sql